 She gasped, springing up from her sheets, eyes wide and a thin layer of sweat kissing her skin.
 She glanced around wildly, taking in the hauntingly familiar sight of her childhood chambers, the cold dawn air breaking into her room.
 It...it worked.
 Pulling off the covers and stepping onto the cold stone floor felt like a dream, one that left her dizzy and slightly nauseous.
 This is impossible.

-Having the sense to throw a gown over her small clothes and trying a cloak around her neck, she padded silently to her door.
+Having the sense to throw a gown over her small clothes and tying a cloak around her neck, she padded silently to her door.
 One shaking hand extended above the door knob.
 Her stomach was knots of kraken's tentacles twisting and pulling her apart inside.
 This is completely insane.
 She clenched her hand into a fist and brought it back to her chest, just staring at the door.
 A voice from another life whispered in her ear, giving her courage, Fear cuts deeper than swords.
 Exhaling she opened the door, pulling the heavy oak ajar.
 I'm weak, so bloody weak, she realized.
 She'd only the strength of a skinny nine year old girl, years of training lost on her body, yet not her mind.

 The hallway was empty, it was early enough that most everyone was still in bed, and considering the peace that had held Winterfell for the past decade, there were no guards posted.
 We should have guards...you can never be too careful.
 Arya walked freely through the castle, lost in a trance as she took in the details she'd forgotten.
 The flower design of her mothers plates in the kitchen, the way the roof of the armory was slightly croked, the sharp fangs of the gargoyles and their wrinkled stone noses, and the silver rings around the torches lining the garnet halls.